When you buy through links on our site, we may earn an affiliate commission. Learn more

 ---|---|---|---|

-Family Plan: £42 / $50 monthly (£320 / $384 annually) – All Individual features plus 5 adult profiles, unlimited kids, and unlimited devices, full parental controls, and AI spam‑call/message protection, with a 14‑day free trial.
+Family Plan: $50/month ($384 annually) – All Individual features plus 5 adult profiles, unlimited kids, and unlimited devices, full parental controls, and AI spam‑call/message protection, with a 14‑day free trial.

-Value analysis: Individual at £12 / $15 monthly competes directly with Norton 360 Deluxe (£10 / $12) plus separate identity monitoring from LifeLock (£8 / $10), making Aura’s integrated approach cost‑competitive.
+Value analysis: When you compare Individual at £12 / $15 monthly (annually) to what you’d pay for Norton 360’s comprehensive security suite Deluxe (£10 / $12) plus LifeLock’s standalone identity monitoring (£8 / $10), Aura’s integrated approach actually saves money while providing better integration.
 A yearly Family Plan from Aura might cost £60–£100 less than buying Norton 360 + a VPN + Dashlane individually.

 Company valuation: Aura’s 2025 business valuation is about $1.6 billion, reflecting its strong user base and ongoing investment in product development.

 Free vs Paid Features: Aura offers a 14‑day free trial with full access to identity monitoring, VPN, password manager, and scam alerts.
 After the trial, features are mostly locked unless you subscribe.
-Unlike competitors like Bitdefender or Dashlane, Aura doesn’t offer a permanent free plan.
+Unlike competitors like Bitdefender or Dashlane, Aura doesn’t offer a permanent free plan, but it does offer a 60-day money-back guarantee on annual plans, which is confident (and, for good reason).

 From a technical security perspective, Aura encrypts all data using AES-256 encryption both in transit and at rest.
 They maintain SOC 2 Type II certification, undergo regular third-party security audits, and follow NIST cybersecurity frameworks.
-Their privacy policy explicitly states they don’t sell customer data to third parties—something I verify carefully given how many “security” companies monetize user information.
+Their privacy policy explicitly states they don’t sell customer data to third parties—something I verify carefully given how many ‘security’ companies monetise user information.

 The $1 million identity theft insurance backing (US only) is underwritten by legitimate insurance providers, not just marketing promises.
 During our testing period, Sarah contacted support to understand the claims process, and they provided detailed documentation about coverage limits and claim procedures.
 That transparency suggests genuine backing rather than marketing fluff.